 Worship with St. John’s

-- If you’re attending in person, please review the guidelines for in-person services below.
+If you’re attending in person, please review these guidelines for in-person services:

 - Masks and distancing must still be observed — even by people who have been vaccinated.
 We wear our masks to make the church a safer place for the immunocompromised and those who cannot be vaccinated due to age or health conditions.

 - We will not leave our pews to pass the Peace.

 - Communion will be distributed from the front steps of the chancel, rather than at the altar rail.
 There will be both bread and wine, and we will use intinction cups for the wine.